Symposium photos now available

 Executive Director

 Justine has an Honors Degree in Psychology from Mount Allison University ('10), a Diploma in Health Wellness and Recreation from Eastern College ('12), and a Master of Science in Kinesiology from the University of New Brunswick ('19).
 Previously, she has worked as a researcher in many fields including behavioral psychology, adulthood and aging, chronic pain, and human sexuality.
-More recently, Justine completed her Lean Six Sigma training and is a certified Green Belt.
-She is currently completing the Excellence in Healthcare Leadership Program through Saskatchewan's Johnson Shoyama Graduate School of Public Policy.
+She has also completed the Lean Six Sigma training and is a certified Green Belt.
+More recently, Justine started her doctorate degree in Interdisciplinary Studies at the University of New Brunswick.

 Research Coordinator